Why IrelandMe

 About This Tour

 The Boyne Valley is where Irish civilisation began.
-Long before the Celts arrived, Neolithic farmers built massive passage tombs along this river valley that remain some of the most impressive prehistoric structures on Earth.
+Long before the Celts arrived, Neolithic farmers built massive passage tombs along this river valley that remain some of the most impressive prehistoric structures on earth.
 This day trip from Dublin takes you to the heart of it all, with skip-the-queue access to Newgrange - a 5,000-year-old chamber tomb that predates the Egyptian pyramids by five centuries.

 What’s Included